Here’s why Powerball numbers weren’t drawn Monday night

 Last summer, a Powerball drawing was delayed to allow several lotteries extra time to complete security protocols, Nexstar’s WCBD reports.

-Monday’s drawing was set to be historic – after more than three dozen drawings without a winner, the Powerball jackpot has reached $1.9 billion.
-It’s not only the largest Powerball jackpot but the largest lottery prize in U.S. history.
+Even as more people attracted by the giant prize drop $2 on a Powerball ticket, the game’s ultra-long odds of 1 in 292.2 million means there still is a good chance that another drawing will pass without anyone winning the grand prize.
+That would push the jackpot for Wednesday’s drawing to more than $2 billion.

-A Powerball jackpot winner can receive their prize as an annuity with 30 graduated payments over 29 years or as a lump sum.
-The current jackpot has a cash value of $929.1 million.
-You may want to think twice before collecting the cash option though.
+Those who spend $2 on a Powerball ticket might wonder if something is wrong when 40 drawings pass without a jackpot winner, but this is how the game is designed.
+With odds of 1 in 292 million, that means it’s unlikely anyone will win the prize until a growing jackpot attracts more players.
+And more ticket sales mean the lottery can raise more money for public programs, which is the point of the state lotteries.
+Still, it has been an awful long time without a jackpot, and if there isn’t a winner some time Tuesday now because of the delay, a record will have been reached: 41 draws without anyone matching all six numbers.

-Powerball is played in 45 states, as well as Washington, D.C., Puerto Rico and the U.S. Virgin Islands.
-Drawings are held every Monday, Wednesday, and Saturday at 10:59 p.m.
-ET.
+The game is played in 45 states, as well as Washington, D.C., Puerto Rico and the U.S. Virgin Islands.

 This is a developing story.